An optimisation-based domain-decomposition reduced order model for the incompressible Navier-Stokes equations: Numerical Results

 We impose homogeneous Dirichlet boundary conditions on the top and the bottom walls of the boundary $\Gamma_{wall}$ for the fluid velocity, and homogeneous Neumann conditions on the outlet $\Gamma_{out}$, meaning that we assume free outflow on this portion of the boundary.

 We impose a parabolic profile $u_{in}$ on the inlet boundary $\Gamma_{in}$, where

-with $w(y) = \bar U \times \frac{4}{9} (y-2)(5-y), \ y \in [2,5]$; values of $\bar U$ are reported in Table \ref{table:offline_bfs}.
+with $w(y) = \bar U \times \frac{4}{9} (y-2)(5-y), \ y \in [2,5]$; values of $\bar U$ are reported in Table~\ref{table:offline_bfs}.
 Two physical parameters are considered: the viscosity $\nu$ and the maximal magnitude $\bar U$ of the inlet velocity profile $u_{in}$.
+Both parameters concur to the definition of the only physically relevant parameter, the Reynolds number $Re=L \frac{\bar U}{\nu}$, where $L$ is the characteristic length.
+Hence, we indicate for all tests also the corresponding $Re$.
 Details of the offline stage and the finite-element discretisation are summarised in Table \ref{table:offline_bfs}.
 High-fidelity solutions are obtained by carrying out the minimisation in the space of dimension equal to the number of degrees of freedom at the interface, which is 130 in our test case.
 The best performance has been achieved by using the limited-memory Broyden–Fletcher–Goldfarb–Shanno (L-BFGS-B) optimisation algorithm, and two stopping criteria were applied: either the maximal number of iteration $\ It_{max}$ is reached or the gradient norm of the target functional is less than the given tolerance $Tol_{opt}$.

-Snapshots are sampled from a training set of $M$ parameters uniformly sampled in the 2-dimensional parameter space, and the first $N_{max}$ POD modes have been retained.
-Figure \ref{fig:singlular_values_bfs} shows the POD singular values for all the state, the adjoint and the control variables.
+Snapshots are sampled from a training set of $M$ parameters uniformly distributed in the 2-dimensional parameter space, and the first $N_{max}$ POD modes have been retained.
+Figure~\ref{fig:singlular_values_bfs} shows the POD singular values for all the state, the adjoint and the control variables.
 As it can be seen, the POD singular values corresponding to the adjoint velocities $\xi_1$ and $\xi_2$ feature a slower decay compared to the one for the other variables.
-In Figure $\ref{fig:retained_energy_bfs}$, we can see the behaviour of the energy $E_n$ retained by the first $N$ modes for different components of the solution.
-Here, the retained energy for the component $* \in \{u_1, s_1, p_1, u_2, s_2, p_2, \xi_1, \xi_2, g\}$ is defined as:
+In Figure~\ref{fig:retained_energy_bfs}, we can see the behaviour of the energy $E_n$ retained by the first $N$ modes for different components of the solution.
+Here, the retained energy for the component $* \in \{u_1, s_1, p_1, u_2, s_2, p_2, \xi_1, \xi_2, g\}$ is defined as

-As we can see from the definition, the retained energy gives us an idea on the number of modes we would need to choose to preserve all the necessary physical information in the reduced model.
-In particular, we can see that the highest number of modes is needed to correctly represent the adjoint variables $\xi_1$ and $\xi_2$.
+The retained energy gives us an idea on the number of modes we would need to choose to preserve all the necessary physical information in the reduced model.
+In particular, we can see that a higher number of modes is needed to correctly represent the adjoint variables $\xi_1$ and $\xi_2$.

+Figures \ref{fig:pod_modes_u_bfs}--\ref{fig:pod_modes_x_bfs} represent the first four POD modes for each of the variables $u_1, u_2, s_1, s_2,$ $p_1, p_2, \xi_1$ and $\xi_2$.
+We stress that the POD modes were obtained separately for each component and the resulting figures are obtained by gluing the subdomain function just for the sake of visualisation.